yarnmengnus/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice): Store Command Details in each command.**

-  * Pros: Follows OOP.
+  * Pros: Follows OOP principles.

-  * Cons: Will have to propogate changes in Command Usage and Details format to all Commands individually.
+  * Cons: Changes will need to be propagated in Command Usage and Details format to all Commands individually.

-* **Alternative 2: Store the Details in each command.**
+* **Alternative 2: Store all Command Details in a separate class.**

   * Pros: Centralised area to view all Messages.

-  * Cons: Does not follow OOP.
+  * Cons: Does not follow OOP principles.
 Future implementations that tap on these Details will take longer to implement.

 ## Displaying statistics

 The statistics mechanism requires support from `Model`, which will provide `StatsCommand` the required statistics.
 Currently, this is done using a public getter `getCompletionRate()`.

-When `StatsCommand` executes `execute()`, it calls this getter and returns a new `CommandResult` containing a formatted `String` with the statistics retrieved.
+When `StatsCommand` executes `execute()`, it calls this getter and returns a new `CommandResult` containing a formatted `String`, with the statistics retrieved.

 The following sequence diagram shows how the stats command works: